ladjs/lad/README.md

    * Language: `JavaScript`
    * Node.js version: `8.3+` (latest)
+     > Note you can also add to `Setup` the script `nvm install latest` to install latest version if SemaphoreCI does not provide it from the drop-down
    * Setup: `npm install`
    * Job 1: `npm test`
    * After job: `npm run coverage`